|

 Another study, also from the UK, went like this:

 • Study #2: Forty-two "team sport" athletes were recruited to perform a series of 30-meter sprints.
 After collecting baseline times, the athletes were given 200 mg of cornstarch in a gelatin capsule, but, they were told that it was an ergogenic substance and would likely improve their sprint times.
 Twenty minutes after taking the capsule, the athletes repeated the sprints.
-Performance was indeed better after the athletes ingested the cornstarch placebo (Beedie CJ, et al. 2007).
+Performance was indeed better after the athletes were told they had received a performance-enhancing drug even though they ingested a cornstarch placebo (Beedie CJ, et al. 2007).

 Here is another one, with an even more unique design (I just love this kind of research):